grumbach/ant_upload/README.md

 - The `src/server.rs` file contains the main logic for all autonomi network interaction
 - The `src/main.rs` 90% AI vibe-coded front-end for the app
+- The `src/cached_payments.rs` file is copy pasted as is from the ant CLI, it allows re-use of payments for retries (which means it's cross compatible with ant CLI)

 ## Coming soon

-- Use the public Autonomi API release instead of the bleeding edge client-light-networking branch
+- Use the public Autonomi API release instead of the bleeding edge req_resp_record_put branch
 - Windows binary releases (need help here)
 - Download files from the Autonomi Network
 - A repository of all shared files